wusl0vic/d3-death-usa/README.md

 Dominik Reitberger, Michael Öller

+## Build/Run

+Clone the repository and open `death.html` in a web server (i.e. using the Live Server Plugin in VS Code or similar plugins for Atom, Sublime, etc.)

 ## Dataset

 The dataset we visualise in this project consists of the leading causes of death in the United States from 1999 - 2016.